With Burns Night and a dram or two of whisky on the horizon, we speak to Master Blender Billy Walker and get his tips on how to host a tasting at home

 MORE FROM SCOTLAND MAGAZINE

-This year, big Burns Night celebrations with friends are off the cards for most people, but this won’t stop us celebrating the bard’s birthday in style from the comfort of our homes.
-Fortunately, whisky can remain central to our plans.
-And if you’re relatively new to the world of this smoky spirit there is help at hand in the form of Master Blender Billy Walker, who here gives us his recommendations and top tasting tips.
+For a Burns Night celebration that will go down a treat with friends, whisky is essential.
+And if you’re relatively new to the world of this smoky spirit there is help at hand, to ensure you celebrate the bard’s birthday in style, in the form of Master Blender Billy Walker, who here gives us his recommendations and top tasting tips.

 Billy is undoubtedly one of the most respected figures in Scotch Whisky after an almost 50-year tenure in the industry.
 During his career, he has been involved in the acquisition and resurrection of numerous Single Malt whisky distilleries.
 After selling The BenRiach Distillery Company in 2016, he wasn’t quite ready to retire, so quickly assembled a team to start a new journey with The GlenAllachie distillery on Speyside.
 As well as releasing GlenAllachie Single Malts, Master Distiller/Blender of the Year Billy, also releases Blended Malts under the MacNair’s brand.
 It is the MacNair’s Lum Reek 21-year-old that he has selected as his dram for Burns Night 2021.